saimalshafi/Feather/README.md

 # F*eather

-> For when you just need the F*cking Weather
+> For when you just need the f*cking weather

 <!-- Replace with an actual screenshot once deployed -->
 ![F*eather screenshot](screenshot-placeholder.png)